Lightstreamer/Lightstreamer-example-StockList-client-gwt/README.md

 ### Dig the Code

 Some binding are made to the html page (war/GWT_StockListDemo_Basic.html) to let the demo work:
-* The Lightstreamer JavaScript API Client library is included in the page.
+* The Lightstreamer Web SDK Client library is included in the page.
 * A "lsGwtDynamic" div element is added to the page; this will be the place where the GWT FlexTable will be appended.

 The <b>LSGWTLightstreamerClient</b> class wraps the LightstreamerClient object, which is the JavaScript class responsible of handling the connections and subscriptions to the Lightstreamer server.<br>